 The Fred Meijer Heartland Trail is maintained by volunteers who do most of the trimming, repairing and mowing required along the Trail.
 The Friends of the Fred Meijer Heartland Trail has a Board of Directors who are also volunteers and new Board Members are needed.
 The Trail operations need new, dedicated people who are willing to work to continue this tradition of excellence.

 FFMHT Meetings are the 4th Tuesday of each month in Stanton, 621 New St., Montcalm Area ISD at 7:00 p.m.
 See the CONTACT US page for more details.

-The FFMHT is celebrating its 25th year with the Annual Banquet and Fundraiser.
-This years banquet will be held on May 4, 2019 at the Curtis Building, 209 Sheldon St. in Edmore.
+The FFMHT is celebrating its 26th year with the Annual Banquet and Fundraiser.
+This years banquet will be held on May 2, 2020 at the Curtis Building, 209 Sheldon St. in Edmore.
 Events include the Annual Raffle with prizes at three great B&B's: Insel Haus on Bois Blanc Island, MI, Cloghaun B&B on Mackinaw Island and Candlelight Inn B&B in Ludington, MI.
 All B&B prizes are for two people for two nights.
-In addition, Terry's Cycle of Alma has donated a Cannondale Quick 8 bicycle and Freewheeler Bike Shop II has given us a deal on a Raleigh Detour 1.
+In addition, we will again feature two first-class bicycles from area shops.
 For all the details for the dinner and pictures of the prizes, see the Annual Banquet Page.